 Funding for the administration of the GHR and other Foundation activities comes from annual fees paid to DONA by the MPAs.
 As decided by the DONA Board, software development, outreach activities and pilot projects in the future may require additional funding sources.

-CNRI was the Founder of the DONA Foundation, which was constituted under Swiss law on January 20, 2014.
-Later in 2014, CNRI entered into an Operational Framework Agreement for the GHR under which CNRI transferred authority for the overall administration of the GHR to the Foundation, as well as the responsibility for the further development and evolution of the DOA in the public interest.
+CNRI was the founder of DONA, which was constituted under Swiss law on January 20, 2014.
+CNRI entered into an Operational Framework Agreement for the GHR under which CNRI transferred authority for the overall administration of the GHR to DONA, as well as the responsibility for the further development and evolution of the DOA in the public interest.

 The DOA is an architecture that has been made available in the public interest.
 Specifically, the DOA is in the public domain and any individual or organization may develop software implementations of the components of the DOA.
 To date, CNRI has developed and deployed reference software implementations of the components of the DOA; and it is likely that implementations have also been made by others.
 While CNRI has chosen to make its software generally available under public licenses that entail no royalty payments, others may choose to provide their software subject to royalty payments.